faushine/gRPCdemo/README.md

 # gRPCdemo

-This is a demo of Java gRPC.
+A demo for Java gRPC.